 The first ESA mission on board the MIR station is carried out as a Columbus precursor mission for preparing Experimenters and the Ground Segment for the Columbus era.
 Under ESA contract DLR was responsible for procedure development support, crew training support, simulation support.

 The second ESA mission on board the MIR station was the first long-term mission (179 days and extravehicular activities of the European astronaut) with a variety of experiments in the fields of Microgravity, Technology and Space Science and improved data transfer to the Experimenters.

 Alexander Gerst - Discovering New horizons

-'horizons' is the name of German ESA astronaut Alexander Gerst's next mission.
-He takes part in expedition 56/57, his second 'research voyage' to the International Space Station ISS, in June 2018.
-After the Belgian ESA astronaut, Frank de Winne, Gerst is the second European as commander of the ISS since October 2018.
+'horizons' was the name of German ESA astronaut Alexander Gerst's next mission.
+He took part in expedition 56/57, his second 'research voyage' to the International Space Station ISS, in June 2018.
+After the Belgian ESA astronaut, Frank de Winne, Gerst was the second European as commander of the ISS since October 2018.
 On 20 December 2018 Gerst returned together with Prokopjew and Auñón back to Earth.
 With the landing in Kazakhstan, the mission Horizons officially ended.

 MIR 92, 92E

 DLR performed all tasks of in orbit payload operations and for astronaut employment during the flight of a German astronaut on-board of the Russian MIR-Station in 1992.